 Sometimes fault is shared.
 Two drivers might both be at fault when the carelessness of each driver contributed to the accident.

 In Georgia, an injury victim who was partially at fault for an accident will generally recover compensation that is reduced in proportion to his or her fault.
 Passengers, on the other hand, are rarely at fault for traffic accidents.
 They are almost always entitled to full compensation.

 Rideshare passengers might wonder whether they will recover compensation from the driver of vehicle in which they were riding or from the driver of the second vehicle that was involved in the collision.
-An Uber lawyer in Atlanta, GA can help injured passengers pursue a claim against the correct parties.
+An Uber lawyer can help injured passengers pursue a claim against the correct parties.

 The good news is that a rideshare passenger will likely receive full compensation for injuries, regardless of the relative fault of the drivers.

 Accident Claims When the Uber or Lyft Driver Is at Fault